Beehive Houses of Harran

 Summary of Facts

-• The Beehive Houses of Harran are ancient mud-brick structures with conical roofs.
+• The Beehive Houses of Harran are mud-brick structures with conical roofs.

 • The houses are made using a mixture of clay, straw, and water.

-• They provide natural insulation, keeping the interiors cool in summers and warm in winters.
+• They provide natural insulation, keeping interiors cool in summer and warm in winter.

 • The best time to visit is during spring and autumn.